3 Nonprofit Website Tips to Build an Online Community

 3. Prioritize the user experience

 Some of the most important considerations your nonprofit needs to optimize ahead of time are your website’s functionality and user experience.
-According to Fifty & Fifty, optimizing user experience on your website will improve your overall digital performance.
+According to Fifty & Fifty, optimizing the user experience on your website will improve your overall digital performance.
 After all, you can’t build an online community without an operational website.
 You might need to revamp your website to be functional and simple to use.

-First, you should optimize your web design to be intuitive.
+First, you should optimize your nonprofit web design to be intuitive.
 This means your site should be streamlined and navigable.
 Use an intuitive web design that has elements such as dropdown menus and tabs.
 Some of the tabs you should include are:

 - A “contact us” tab with your phone number, mailing address, and email, as well as an automated chatbox where visitors can send you messages